rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 ## Defining the Pre-commit Config File

 Pre-commit configuration is a `.pre-commit-config.yaml` file where you define your hooks (tasks) that you want to run before every commit.
 Once you have defined your hooks in the config file, they will run automatically every time you say `git commit -m "Commit message"`.
-The following example shows how black formatter can be added to the config:
+The following example shows how *black* and a few other linters can be added as hooks to the config:

 ```yaml
 # .pre-commit-config.yaml